PHOENIX BIKE TRAIL;

 PHOENIX BIKE TRAIL:

-Starting from the Main Street parking lot in Fairhaven; The paved Phoenix Bike Trail starts across Main St.
+Starting from the Main/Ferry Street parking lot in Fairhaven; The paved Phoenix Bike Trail starts across Main St.

 Note; To access the New Bedford Blue Lane in New Bedford head out of the rear of the parking lot left along Ferry St to Water St and travel north on-road (low volume traffic).
 Bear right on Washington St, then left along Middle St. This will bring you to Route 6 after 0.7 miles.
-Head left along the sidewalk (If you cross over Route 6 you'll have to cross back after the river where there is no cross-walk, so I would travel along the south side of Route 6).
+Head left along the sidewalk (If you cross over Route 6 you'll have to cross back after the river where there is no cross-walk, only a steep staircase down to MacArthur Blvd).
 Cross the Fairhaven Bridge to Popes Island (Prince Henry the Navigator Park) and over the Draw Bridge to Fish Island before crossing into New Bedford.
 Bear left off Route 6 and you'll come to a wide red bricked lined trail at 1.6 miles.
-Follow this south between Route 18 and MacArthur Dr. This brings you to the intersection of Union St at 1.8 miles.
-This is part of the Acushnet River Connector Path.
-Right leads to historic New Bedford, left to the State Pier Maritime Terminal and Coast Guard Park.
+Follow this south between JFK Blvd (Route 18) and MacArthur Dr. This brings you to the intersection of Union St at 1.8 miles where you can access the JFK Blvd Path.
+Right leads to the JFK Blvd Path and historic New Bedford, left to the State Pier Maritime Terminal and Coast Guard Park.
 See; New Bedford Blue Lane .